Brazilian cuisine: Popular snacks

+Other appetizers that can typically be found in Brazilian territory are: croquette, rissole, coxa-creme, cueca virada, bolinho de aipim (cassava pastries), among others.

 Popular dishes

 Brazilian cuisine is recognized around the world for its variety and quality.
 The city of São Paulo was chosen as the 7th main gastronomic destination in the world, for its recognized restaurants and bars.
-The Brazilian city is only after of Rome, London, Paris, Dubai, Barcelona and Madrid.
-It is important to note that the city of São Paulo alone has more than 9,000 restaurants and bars.
+This Brazilian city comes after Rome, London, Paris, Dubai, Barcelona and Madrid.
+The city of São Paulo alone has more than 9,000 restaurants and bars.